-Our Mission: To fulfill Gods greatest commandment to love Him and love others.
+Embracing Brokenness Ministries (EBM) is a teaching, discipling, and equipping ministry committed to fulfilling God’s greatest commandment to love Him and love others by bringing the gospel of healing in Christ to a broken world.
 To lead and support those willing to step forward into exploration and understanding of who God is and who they are.
-To guide those that engage in this mission through a journey of discovery toward Gods divine purpose of reproducing His image throughout the world.
+To guide those who engage in this mission through a journey of discovery toward God’s divine purpose of reproducing His image throughout the world.

 The challenge is to embrace the broken places in ourselves.
 The wounded and traumatized places where life-altering experiences occurred.
 Perhaps through the influence of others or through our own choices.
 Healing from those wounds comes only through a posture of intimacy with God.
 One that allows Jesus to step into those hurts and re-interpret life from His vantage point, calling out our true identity as Child of God.

 Our Commitment is